FICTION AND POETRY

 Bernard, Frits, Vervolgde Minderheid, Rotterdam, 1960, translated from the Dutch by A. Ronaldson as Persecuted Minority, Amsterdam, 1989.
 The love story of a 15-year-old boy and his teacher, discovered by the boy's father from a letter.

 Bernard, Frits, Costa Brava, Rotterdam, 1960, translated from the Dutch by A. Ronaldson, Amsterdam, 1988.
+Review.
 A simple and sweet unconsummated love story about a Venezuelan film producer and a boy of twelve together escaping the outbreak of civil war in Spain in 1936.

 Berube, R. G., Peg Boy, USA, 2013.
+Review.
 Slightly unrealistic account of a 12-year-old Peruvian boy resorting to prostituting himself in San Francisco at the time of the Gold Rush of 1848.

 Besson, Philippe, En l'absence des hommes, 2002, translated from the French by Frank Wynne as In the absence of Men, London, 2002.